imateusilva/heimdall-js/README.md

 #### Notify specific observers
 But if you want to notify only one or more specific observers...
 Yes, you can do it!

-In this case, you will need to name your observers, like on the last code line:
+In this case, you will need to add a name to your observers, like on the last code line:
 ```javascript
 import Heimdall from 'heimdall-js';